-The following standards offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
+The following standards for K-5 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
 Students advancing through the grades are expected to meet each year's grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.

 Standard Reading Horizons Discovery® Comprehension and Collaboration SL.1.1.
-Participate in collaborative conversations/discussions with diverse partners about Grade 1 topics and texts with peers and adults in small and larger groups.
+Participate in collaborative conversations with diverse partners about Grade 1 topics and texts with peers and adults in small and larger groups.
 SL.1.1.
 A. Follow agreed-upon rules for discussions (e.g., listening to others with care, speaking one at a time about the topics and texts under discussion).
 Many games in the Games Supplement (e.g., Teacher/Teacher on p.
 43) provide opportunities for students to work collaboratively with others, listen, and follow rules.
 Students have the opportunity to work with peers as they read Little Books, complete Practice Pages, and use Transfer Cards together.

 SL.1.1.B.
-Continue conversations by responding to the comments of others through multiple exchanges.
+Build on others' talk in conversations by responding to the comments of others through multiple exchanges.
 Many games in the Games Supplement (e.g., Tag Team on p.
 42) provide opportunities for students to work collaboratively with others, listen, and follow rules.
 Students have the opportunity to work with peers as they read Little Books, complete Practice Pages, and use Transfer Cards together.
 In addition, scripted lessons throughout the direct instruction materials provide ample opportunities for teachers to ask questions that lead to multiple exchange conversations.
 SL.1.1.C.
 Ask questions to clear up any confusion about the topics and texts under discussion.
-Students have the opportunity to ask clarifying questions as they read and discuss text included in the Little Books. (e.g., The Printing Press)
+Students have the opportunity to ask clarifying questions as they read and discuss text included in the Little Books. (e.g., The Printing Press) SL.1.2.

-SL.1.1.D.
-Explain their own ideas and understanding in light of the discussion.
-Discussion of the topics addressed in the Little Books provide students with the opportunity to explain their own ideas and understanding of each topic.
-This standard begins in Grade 3.
-SL.1.2.
 Ask and answer questions about key details in a text read aloud or information presented orally, or through other media.
 Little Books (e.g., Old Will Kidd), their corresponding comprehension questions, and Reading Records can provide ample opportunities to practice and assess this skill.
 There is at least one comprehension question relating to key details for each Little Book.
 SL.1.3.
 Ask and answer questions about what a speaker says in order to gather additional information or clarify something that is not understood.
-There are many opportunities for students to ask and answer clarifying questions throughout the course of instruction, practice and application activities, and the discussion of Little Book texts. (e.g., Sage) Presentation of Knowledge and Ideas escritation of Miowicuge and lucas SL.1.4.
+There are many opportunities for students to ask and answer clarifying questions throughout the course of instruction, practice and application activities, and the discussion of Little Book texts. (e.g., Sage) Pre Presentation of Knowledge and Ideas SL.1.4.
 Describe people, places, things, and events with relevant details, expressing ideas and feelings clearly.
 Some of the necessary skills for this standard are addressed in Lesson 34: Nouns and Lesson 44: Adjectives.
-Students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the places, things, and events with relevant details, expressing Some of the necessary skills for this standard are addressed in Lesson 34: Nouns and Lesson 44: Adjectives.
-Students have the opportunity to practice and demonstrate places, things, and events with relevant details, expressing Some of the necessary skills for this standard are addressed in Lesson 34: Nouns and Lesson 44: Adjectives.
-Students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the
+Students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
+SL.1.5.
+Add drawings or other visual displays to descriptions when appropriate to clarify ideas, thoughts, and feelings.
+Students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
+SL.1.6.
+Produce complete sentences when appropriate to task and situation.
+Students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .